 Social Events and Conferences

 Here we need you.
-Tell people about what you’re doing!
-As a side effect, you can start giving back to the community right away.
-Spreading the word will get more and more people known to the program and helps us in reaching out to supporters and contributors in the upcoming years.
+Tell people about what you’re doing and learning, and you’ll start giving back to the community right away.
+By spreading the word, more and more people will learn about the program and this will help us reach out to supporters and contributors in the upcoming years.

 Blog Posts for the RGSoC Blog

-We ask you as a team to write two blog posts for our central blog.
-The first will be an introduction (following a questionnaire) and is done at the beginning of July.
-The second post is due at the end of September and will be a summary of your project experience.
-You can write whatever type of post you like with text, images, a video, …
+We will ask you as a team to write two blog posts for our official blog.
+The first one will be an introduction and is done at the beginning of July.
+The second post is due at the end of August and will be a summary of your project experience.
+You can write whatever type of post you like, using text, images, a video, etc.